-The calot (French for cap) hat originated in France as a Juliet cap, named after Shakespeare’s character, during the 16th century.
-Juliet caps were small openwork styles and were usually lavishly embellished.
+The calot (French for cap) hat originated in 16th century France as a Juliet cap, named after Shakespeare’s character.
+Juliet caps were small, openwork styles and were usually lavishly embellished.

 The calot, a 20th century revival of the Juliet cap, typically has a round crown and no brim and fits closely to the head, off the wearer’s face.
 The style became quite popular with European royals as a daytime hat.
 Juliet caps were and still are popular as evening and bridal wear.

 Written by TheVintageFashionGuild